Recipe and Photo Credit to Nagwa Elarabi @nagwa.elarabi.photographer

 - Don’t let the cookie rest before baking, so they don’t rise and lose their shape.

-- Kahk essence is basically a spices mix made of equal amounts of ground spices: cardamom, cloves, mahlab, fennel, bay leaves.
+- Kahk essence is basically a spices mix made of equal amounts of ground spices: cardamom, cloves, mahlab, fennel, and bay leaves.